 A card with 0% foreign transaction fees would add $0 to your account balance.
 As well as saving you money on your spending, this would also cut down on interest charges and could help you pay off your balance faster.

-Currency conversion exchange rates are updated on a daily basis, and apply even if you have a card that charges $0 foreign fees.
+Currency conversion exchange rates are updated on a daily basis.
 Please note that most banks use an exchange rate that’s less competitive than the standard rate.

 How will an exchange rate appear on my credit card statement?